Santa Ana Police Seeking Man Who Broke Into Girl’s Room and Exposed Himself

 The incident happened around 1:30 a.m.
 Tuesday at an apartment in the 2300 block of West Edinger Avenue, according to the Santa Ana Police Department.

+Surveillance footage from the victim's home shows the suspect trying to break into vehicles parked at the residence before scaling a back fence.

-The man allegedly entered through an open door and went to the victim’s room.
+Then, the man allegedly entered the apartment through an unlocked sliding glass door at the unit's rear and went into the room of a 15-year-old girl as she slept.

-The 15-year-old girl woke up with the man standing by her bed with his penis exposed, the Police Department said.
-She screamed for her parents as the intruder fled, according to the agency.

-Surveillance video released by police showed the man from afar entering the location at around 1:22 a.m. and exiting 10 minutes later.
+The victim, who wished to remain unidentified, said she woke up when she felt someone staring at her and opened her eyes to find a strange man in front of her.
+She struggled to recount what happened next.

+“He asked me if I wanted it — if I wanted to see his…yeah.
+And then he showed me his private area, and that’s when I got scared and I just yelled at my dad two times.
+And then he told me to be quiet, but I didn’t listen obviously, so I just kept yelling for me dad.”

+“I was just crying and shaking and I couldn’t talk that day," she said.
+"I was scared to fall asleep and to see him in front of me again.”

-Investigators described him as 20- to 25-year-old with a thin build and medium complexion and about 5 feet 6 to 5 feet 8 inches tall.
+Investigators described the offender as 20- to 25-year-old with a thin build and medium complexion and about 5 feet 6 to 5 feet 8 inches tall.
 He wore a red baseball hat, red shirt and tan pants and was last seen clean-shaven, according to police.

 Anyone with information can call detectives at 714-245-8542.